FK Kukësi: Supporters

-The club is well supported in the local community of Kukës as well as the surrounding regions in the north-east, and the main ultras group is called the Armata e Veriut, which translates to the Army of the North.
-The supporters have been known for some negative behaviour, which included a top of the table clash with Luftëtari Gjirokastër on 6 May 2012 in the Albanian First Division, where the FK Kukësi fans were seen throwing object onto the field which resulted in the referee Lorenc Jemini having to pause the game.
+The club is well supported in the local community of Kukës as well as the surrounding regions in the north-east.
+The main ultras group is called the Armata e Veriut, which translates to the Army of the North.
+The supporters are known for some negative behaviour, which included a top of the table clash with Luftëtari Gjirokastër on 6 May 2012 in the Albanian First Division, where the FK Kukësi fans were seen throwing objects onto the field which resulted in the referee Lorenc Jemini having to pause the game.
 The game eventually restarted, but the club was punished by the Albanian Football Association with a six match stadium ban, meaning they had to play their next six home games behind closed doors.
 The club was fined a total of €27,000 for the behaviour of its supporters during their Europa League run in the summer of 2013, as they threw bottles and flares onto the field of their home games against Sarajevo and Metalurh Donetsk.

-FK Kukësi's main rivalries have been with small local clubs such as Pashtriku Has, which is considered the Kukës country derby; a derby which FK Kukësi has typically dominated.
+FK Kukësi's main rivalries have been with small local clubs such as Pashtriku Has, which is considered the Kukës country derby, a derby which FK Kukësi has typically dominated.
 The club's other rivalries are with Korabi Peshkopi and Tërbuni Pukë, which are the north-east derbies.
-More recently however, the club has seen a rivalry grow with Kategoria Superiore's biggest clubs, which especially includes Skënderbeu Korçë whom they finished runners-up in the league in three consecutive seasons; the 2012–13, 2013–14 and 2014–15 campaigns respectively.
+More recently however, the club has seen a rivalry grow with Kategoria Superiore's biggest clubs, which especially includes Skënderbeu Korçë, to whom they finished runners-up in the league in three consecutive seasons: the 2012–13, 2013–14 and 2014–15 campaigns.